 Balancing and integrating the many uses of the countryside, from farming and forestry to walking and education, is a major goal of countryside management.

-We work alongside farmers and private landowners as well as large businesses, sometimes in an advisory role, and other times with practical conservation task days to support a wider and healthier natural environment.
+We work alongside farmers and private landowners as well as large businesses, sometimes in an advisory role, and other times with practical conservation task days to support a wilder and healthier natural environment.

 Countryside Management Partnerships like the KSCP, have mainly been created through the partnership of local authorities with national organisations such as The Environment Agency.
-More information on our sister Partnerships in Kent can be found here.
+More information on our sister Partnerships in Kent can be found on the Countryside Partnerships website.